Trans Day Of Visibility is celebrated every year on the 31st of March.

-Jacob is now a presenter on Gaydio and has hosted a number of award-winning episodes of the QueerAF podcast.
-We love their refreshing, and comedic approach to storytelling about vital topics.
+Jacob is now a presenter on Gaydio and has hosted several award-winning episodes of the QueerAF podcast.
+We love their refreshing and comedic approach to storytelling about vital topics.

 He co-founded ‘Transcend Theatre’ where he writes and acts in plays about authentic stories within the transgender community.

 An up-and-coming queer art leader, he is also a QueerAF writer who wrote about the Sims queer-utopia.

 Arthur is an online creator intersecting the LGBTQIA+ and political online spaces.
 He's written articles about being trans and in the Labour Party.

 But ultimately spends most of the time telling jokes about his transition on Twitter.

 We need the joy, Arthur's tweets bring.
 It's become essential to our doom scrolling.

 Arthur's recent piece for us looked at why Arsenal F.C. is *the* example of how to include trans fans in footie.